kai101/next-isr-auto-revalidate/README.md

   res: NextApiResponse<Data>
 ) {
   autoRevalidate(
-    res, // response object from API
+    res,          // Response object from API
-    ['/posts/1'], // list of page to regenerate
+    ['/posts/1'], // List of page to regenerate
-    5 // period of revalidate in seconds
+    5             // Period of revalidate in seconds
   )
   return res.json({ revalidated: true});
 }